Syllabus for Math 3 Mr. Liu

 If a student is absent on the day of an assessment, a make-up assessment will be taken on the day the student returns to the school.
 It is the student’s responsibility to request the make-up assessment upon their return to class.
 If a student fails to take a make-up assessment, a score of zero will be recorded for that assessment.
 To assign common assessments and comply with agreed grading policy among all Math 3 teachers, no retake wil be given for failing tests or quizzes.

 Homework is due two days after the day it is assigned.
 Homework is graded on an effort basis.
 Credit is earned by copying the title & instructions, each problem, and showing step-by-step process of solving each problem.
 Incomplete homework will not be accepted.
+Extra credits will be given through answering certain math problems, participating in activities, or presenting projects, etc. Providing extra credits are to develp a responsible and respectful learning environment, and encourage students to try their very best.
+Students without maintaining responsible and respectful behaviors will disqualify themselves from receiving any extra credit.

 Excused absences will not count as late.
 Assignments incomplete upon entry to the class will not be accepted.
 Late assignment turned in will be given 50% credit.